zzzprojects/learn-orm/tutorials/visual-studio-code/code-editing.md

 Visual Studio Code is an editor first and foremost and includes the features you need for highly productive source code editing.

  - Being able to keep your hands on the keyboard when writing code is crucial for high productivity.
- - Visual Studio Code has a rich set of default keyboard shortcuts as well as allowing you to customize them.
+ - Visual Studio Code has a rich set of default keyboard shortcuts, as well as allowing you to customize them.

 ## Multiple Selections